alemlishar/Pattern-Recognition-Exercise/README.md

 # 3: Complexity
-space: can uses for n number of at least n/2 record/space usage , since atleast every 2 points must create a line Insertion and searching a given point require the same complexity O(K) k is constants
+space:  uses for n number of point inputs at least n/2 record/space usage, since atleast every 2 points must create a line Insertion and searching a given point require the same complexity O(K) which is < O(n/2) best case worst case = O(n/2)=O(n) is K constants, n number of points

-all operation performed in JVM in memeory
+all operation performed JVM memeory

 #  4: Exception

-the program manage errored input or faulty Json binding, incorrect input MethodArgumentNotValidException HttpMessageNotReadableException
+the program manage errored input or improper Json binding also incorrect input MethodArgumentNotValidException HttpMessageNotReadableException

-and other jdk exceptions
+additionall other jdk exceptions too

-for detaile documentation the program has welly documentation on the internal Java api and if necessary on the lines
+for detail documentation the program documented well on respective Java api, on block of codes too

 # 5: Dockerizing
  to execute as a docker image you can execute the following series command, i created Dockerfile inside the project